 Farming and ranching is a way of life.
 Farm management is a business.

-Farm Business Management Education is a Career and Technical Education (CTE) program which provides a practical study of the farming business for families currently engaged in managing their farms or ranches.
+The Farm Management Education Program is a Career and Technical Education (CTE) program which provides a practical study of the farming business for families currently engaged in managing their farms or ranches.
 This course provides training in computerized record keeping programs which will in return help the farm family organize an accurate record keeping system.
 Enrollees will learn to analyze their records and determine the financial strengths and weaknesses of their farm business as well as each of their farm enterprises.
 Content deals with the farmer’s own financial information, which remains confidential.
 Farmers and ranchers will learn how to prepare financial statements and use them in day-to-day management.
 All analyses and income statements will be completed on an accrual basis.

 You may enroll in this program at any time.
 You’ll work one-on-one with your instructor for a personalized learning experience tailored to your farm or ranch.